emissary-ingress/emissary/docs/tutorials/quickstart-demo.md

 ## Edge Policy Console

-The Edge Policy Console is a web-based interface used to configure and monitor Ambassador.
-You are going to log in to the console next in order to explore some of it's features.
+Next, you are going to log in to the Edge Policy Console to explore some of its features.
+The console is a web-based interface that can be used to configure and monitor Ambassador.

-1. Initially the console is accessed from the IP address of your load balancer.
-Run this command to retrieve that IP address from Kubernetes.
+1. Initially the console is accessed from the load balancer's hostname or public address (depending on your Kubernetes environment).
+You stored this endpoint earlier as a variable, echo that variable now to your terminal and make a note of it.

   ```
-  kubectl get -n ambassador service ambassador -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}"
+  echo $AMBASSADOR_LB_ENDPOINT
   ```

-1. In your browser, navigate to `http://<your-IP-address>` and follow the prompts to bypass the TLS warning.
+1. In your browser, navigate to `http://<load-balancer-endpoint>` and follow the prompts to bypass the TLS warning.

-  > [A `Host` resource is created in production](../../topics/running/host-crd) to use your own registered domain name instead of an IP address to access the console and your `Mapping` endpoints.
+  > [A `Host` resource is created in production](../../topics/running/host-crd) to use your own registered domain name instead of the load balancer endpoint to access the console and your `Mapping` endpoints.

-1. The next page will prompt you to login to the console using `edgectl`, the Ambassador CLI.
-The page provides instructions to install `edgectl` for all OSes.
+1. The next page will prompt you to log in to the console using `edgectl`, the Ambassador CLI.
+The page provides instructions on how to install `edgectl` for all OSes and log in.

-1. Click the **Mappings** tab in your Edge Policy Console.
+1. Once logged in, click on the **Mappings** tab in the Edge Policy Console.
 Scroll down to find an entry for the `quote-backend` `Mapping` that you created in your terminal with `kubectl`.

-As you can see, the console exposes the `Mapping` that you created earlier.
+As you can see, the console lists the `Mapping` that you created earlier.
+This information came from Ambassador polling the Kubernetes API.
 In Ambassador, Kubernetes serves as the single source of truth around cluster configuration.
 Changes made via `kubectl` are reflected in the Edge Policy Console and vice versa.
 Try the following to see this in action.